Ron DeSantis Under Fire For Telling People Not To 'Monkey This Up' By Electing Black Challenger Andrew Gillum

 As the Talking Points Memo details, Ron DeSantis appeared on Fox News this morning to discuss his primary win and his battle for the governor’s seat.
 President Donald Trump tweeted positively about DeSantis Wednesday morning, and that prompted the Fox News correspondent to ask DeSantis how he plans to beat Andrew Gillum.

 The Republican started out by saying that Florida elections are always competitive, and he said that Gillum is “much too liberal” for Florida.
 DeSantis added that his Democratic opponent is articulate and charismatic, but he has “huge problems” with how he’s governed Tallahassee.
-The GOP candidate continued by saying that it’s important for Florida to keep going in the direction it’s going, building off of the success of Governor Scott.
+The GOP candidate continued by saying that it’s important for Florida to keep going in the direction it’s going, building off the success of Governor Scott.

 It’s at that point that DeSantis said the phrase that has many people up in arms.
 The Republican gubernatorial candidate said that they had to make sure not to “monkey this up” by electing his opponent who has a “socialist agenda.”